How To Solve Circuits In Series And Parallel

 Parallel Circuits: Understanding the Basics

 In a parallel circuit, each component is connected directly to the voltage source.
-This means the voltage (V) across each component is the same.
-However, the current divides among the different branches of the circuit.
+That's why this means the voltage (V) across each component is the same.
+Still, the current divides among the different branches of the circuit.
 The total current is the sum of the currents in each branch.

 Key Characteristics of Parallel Circuits: